thefuntastic/Unity3d-Finite-State-Machine/README.md

 Couroutines are supported on Enter and Exit, simply return `IEnumerator`.
 This can be great way to accommodate animations.
 Note: `FixedUpdate`, `Update` and `LateUpdate` calls won't execute while an Enter or Exit routine is running.

 Finally is a special method guaranteed to be called after a state has exited.
-This is a good place to perform any hygenie operations such as removing event listeners.
+This is a good place to perform any hygiene operations such as removing event listeners.
 Note: Finally does not support coroutines.

 ##### Transitions